hugowschneider/fastgraphql/docs/pages/tutorial/complex-classes.md

 <a href="https://peps.python.org/pep-0484/#forward-references" target="_black">*Forward Reference*</a>.
 The special thing about _Forward References_ is that it allows annotating something yet not fully defined or yet not defined at all.
-In our case, we are referencing the type `Person` inside the definition scope of `Person` itself, which means in that moment `Person` is not yet fully defined.
+In our case, we are referencing the type `Person` inside the definition scope of `Person` itself, `which means at that moment` `Person` is not yet fully defined.

-**FastGraphQL** only supports _Forward References_ in the form `List["Person"]` and not `"List[Person`]"` even though both are correct.
+**FastGraphQL** only supports _Forward References_ in the form `List["Person"]` and not `"List[Person]"` even though both are correct.
 This holds to all generic annotations, e.g. `Optional["Person"]` vs `"Optional[Person]"`.